dodcomms/dodserv/README.md

 # DIY or DIE Server

-###### Private collaboration, communication and information sharing infrastructure for groups engaged in political activism
+###### Self-hosted collaboration, communication and information sharing infrastructure for activists

 ## The DIY or DIE Server is: